-Although the range of procedures performed by interventional radiologists is broad, the unifying concept is the application of image guidance and minimally invasive techniques used to minimize risk to the patient.
+Although the range of procedures performed by interventional radiologists is broad, the unifying concept is the application of image guidance and minimally invasive techniques that minimize risks to the patient.

 Our team of certified professionals is here to help you understand more about vascular and interventional radiology services in Bend, Oregon.
-To learn more about the benefits and risks of vascular and interventional radiology in Bend, Oregon, how to prepare, and more, please call our office and find out more today.
+To learn more about the benefits and risks of these procedures, please call our office and find out more today.

 About Vascular and Interventional Radiology

 In many instances, a vascular and interventional procedure is a quicker, safer, and more effective alternative to surgery.
 The vast majority of VIR procedures are performed as outpatient day procedures with a minimal recovery period.
 Incisions are rarely necessary and general anesthesia is usually not required.
 Since interventional radiology treatments are minimally invasive, a typical patient will have brief recovery with little or no hospital stay.
 VIR procedures offer a safe, effective, and patient-friendly alternative to traditional surgery.

 Our vascular and interventional radiologists treat a multitude of diseases and conditions, which include:

 - Cutting edge treatment of cancers by delivering chemotherapy directly from the artery feeding the tumor, delivering radioactive particles directly into the tumor from the feeding artery, or directly destroying tumors by inserting a needle which kills adjacent tumor cells with radiofrequency, microwaves or by freezing the tissue.

 - Cancer Diagnosis – The vast majority of tumors in the body can be reached and safely biopsied using image guidance and needle techniques.